chenchao15/LPI/README.md

 pip install -r requirements.txt
 ```

-Next, for evaluation of the models, complie the extension modules, which are provided by [Occupancy Networks]([autonomousvision/occupancy_networks: This repository contains the code for the paper "Occupancy Networks - Learning 3D Reconstruction in Function Space" (github.com)](https://github.com/autonomousvision/occupancy_networks)). run:
+Next, for evaluation of the models, complie the extension modules, which are provided by [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks). run:

 ```
 python setup.py build_ext --inplace